dduyds/Image-Classification-and-Text-based-Image-Search/README.md

 # Image Classification and Text based Image Search
 ## Overview
+Traditional computer vision systems are typically constrained by a fixed set of predefined categories, limiting their capacity to generalize to new or unseen objects.
+CLIP (Contrastive Language–Image Pretraining) represents a paradigm shift by enabling open-world object recognition through learning semantic alignments between textual descriptions and visual content.

+Unlike conventional classification approaches, CLIP is trained with a contrastive objective to learn a shared embedding space for both image and text modalities.
+Specifically, the model is optimized to maximize the cosine similarity between matched image-text pairs while minimizing it for mismatched pairs.
+As illustrated in the contrastive pre-training stage, this is implemented by computing the dot product between image feature vectors \(\{I_1, ..., I_N\}\) and their corresponding text feature vectors \(\{T_1, ..., T_N\}\) within each minibatch.

+The objective ensures that the embedding vectors of semantically aligned pairs (\(I_i, T_i\)) are drawn closer together in the feature space, while unrelated pairs are pushed apart.
+This training methodology allows CLIP to recognize and reason about novel concepts purely from textual descriptions without requiring task-specific fine-tuning.
+As a result, CLIP marks a significant step toward more generalized and human-like visual understanding in artificial intelligence systems.

 This project is an interactive application that leverages a build and custom [CLIP](https://github.com/openai/CLIP) (Contrastive Language–Image Pretraining) model to **classify images** from the CIFAR-10 dataset and **retrieve similar images based on text** descriptions.
 The model is built and customized using PyTorch to work effectively on the [CIFAR-10](https://huggingface.co/datasets/uoft-cs/cifar10) dataset.